DataQualityCommittee/documentation/meetings/sep_2021/readme.md

   - DebtInstrumentAxis

 **DQC_0129 - Dimensional Equivalents IFRS**
 This rule evaluates whether a fact expressed with no dimensions is equal to the same fact expressed in a table with dimensions.
-This can occur when fact values are represented in a table format in one part of the financial statements and the same value is expressed without using a table in a separate part of the financial statements.
-For example, the value of Additional Paid in Capital is represented as a line item on the face of the Balance Sheet with no dimensions and as Stockholders Equity as a line item with an Additional Paid in Capital Member in the Statement of Shareholders Equity.

-In addition this rule determines if the dimensional value should be the inverse of the same value represented as a line item.
-For example, the value of Treasury Stock on the Balance Sheet will be a positive value but the value of Stockholders Equity with the Treasury Stock Member in the Statement of Shareholders Equity will be a negative value.
+In addition, this rule determines if the dimensional value should be the inverse of the same value represented as a line item.

 **DQC_0130 - Earnings Per Share Calculation IFRS** This rule evaluates if the value reported for earnings per share metrics matches the value calculated from its components.
-The rule reperforms the calculation for the following elements using defined numerators and denominators.
-This rule evaluates if the value reported for earnings per share metrics matches the value calculated from its components.
-The rule reperforms the calculation for the following elements using the defined numerators and denominators.
-If any of the components of the calculation are missing then the rule will not run.
-The values are compared using a tolerance of 4 based on the decimals used.

 ### Trends in Filings
   - Transition elements